“…goes into everything from pastries to cupcakes, lending a smooth, creamy and almost vanilla pudding flavor.”

 1 1/2 tsp pure vanilla extract

 In a large bowl, with an electric mixer on medium speed, fitted with a whisk attachment, whip the cream until soft peaks form.
 Set in the refrigerator until needed.
-In a separate, small bowl, sprinkle the gelatin into 2/3 cup cold water and allow to soak for 10 minutes.
+In a separate, small bowl, sprinkle the gelatin into 2/3 cup cold water and set aside to soak for 10 minutes.
 With a hand whisk, beat the egg yolks and the confectioners’ sugar in a large bowl until the mixture turns pale yellow and has a thick, creamy texture.
 Set aside.

-In a medium sized sauce pan over medium-high heat, bring the milk and the vanilla to a boil, stirring on occasion to make keep the milk from scorching to the bottom of the pan.
-Once at a boil, remove from heat and slowly pour the milk mixture into the egg yolk mixture, stirring to combine thoroughly, then continue to slowly add the rest of the milk mixture.
+In a medium sized sauce pan over medium-high heat, bring the milk and the vanilla to a boil, stirring on occasion to keep the milk from scorching to the bottom of the pan.
+Once at a boil, remove from heat and slowly pour 2-3 Tbsp ofthe milk mixture into the egg yolk mixture, stirring to combine thoroughly, then continue to slowly add the rest of the milk mixture.
 Stir to combine.
-Place the bowl over a over a sauce pan of simmering water, creating a bain-marie.
+Place the bowl over a sauce pan of simmering water, creating a bain-marie.
 The bowl is not to touch the water so use just enough water to boil without evaporating too quickly.
 About 1/4″ is enough.
-Stir constantly until the mixture starts to leave loose tracks behind the whisk.
+Whisk constantly until the mixture starts to leave loose tracks behind the whisk.
 The mixture is just thick enough to coat the back of a spoon and leave a definitive trail when you run your finger through it.

-Gradually stir in the dissolved gelatin then place the bowl over a large bowl of ice water (or a couple of bags of frozen corn if you forgot to buy ice like us).
+Gradually whisk in the dissolved gelatin then place the bowl over a large bowl of ice water (or a couple of bags of frozen corn if you forgot to buy ice like us).
 Make sure that the mixture is lump-free.
-Continue to stir vigorously until the cream starts to cool and stiffen to a pudding-like consistency (it will still be pourable, not firm).
+Continue to stir vigorously until the cream starts to cool and thicken to a loose pudding-like consistency (it will still be pourable, not firm).
 Gently fold in the whipped cream that you set in the refrigerator earlier, making sure to blend the mixture thoroughly.
 Chill until you’re ready to use as a cake filling or pastry filling.

 This recipe will keep fresh in an airtight container for 1 week in the refrigerator.
 It does not freeze well.
 If chilled in the refrigerator, let stand for ten minutes at room temperature, then gently whisk for 10-20 seconds to smooth the texture before using.